$Q$- and $A$-Learning Methods for Estimating Optimal Dynamic Treatment Regimes: Q - and A -Learning

+We discuss here an \iA-learning method based on explicit modeling of the contrast functions, which we refer to as contrast-based \iA-learning.
+This approach is implemented via recursive solution of certain estimating equations given below developed by \citet{Robins04}, often referred to as g-estimation.
+See \citet{Demystifying} and the supplementary material to \citet{Zhang13} for details.
+Contrast-based \iA-learning is distinguished from the regret-based \iA-learning methods of \citet{Murphy03} and \citet{Blatt}, which rely on direct modeling of the regret functions and are implemented using a different estimating equation formulation called Iterative Minimization for Optimal Regimes by \citet{Demystifying}.

-The version of \iA-learning we consider here is based on modeling the contrast functions rather than the full $Q$-functions as in \iQ-learning.
-For $k=K-1,\ldots,1$, the latter involve possibly complex relationships, raising concern over the consequences of model misspecification for estimation of the optimal regime.
-As identifying the optimal regime depends only on correct specification of the contrast functions, \iA-learning may be less sensitive to mismodeling; see Sections~\ref{ss:compare} and \ref{s:simulations}.
-Modeling the contrast functions is similar to the approach of modeling optimal blip functions of \citet{Robins04}, while that of \citet{Murphy03} is based on modeling the regrets.
+All of these methods are alternatives to \iQ-learning, which involves modeling the full \iQ-func\-tions.
+For $k=K-1,\ldots,1$, the \iQ-functions involve possibly complex relationships, raising concern over the consequences of model misspecification for estimation of the optimal regime.
+As identifying the optimal regime depends only on correct specification of the contrast or regret functions, \iA-learning methods may be less sensitive to mismodeling; see Sections~\ref{ss:compare} and \ref{s:simulations}.

+Although we consider these methods only in the case of binary treatment options here, they may be extended to more than two treatments at the expense of complicating the formulation; see \citet{Robins04} and \citet{Demystifying}.